 A free family-friendly festival with two stages in a fantastic location.

 St. Olav’s Festival

 More than one thousand years since the Viking king Olav Tryggvason sailed up the Trondheim fjord and decided that this was where he would found his city, an annual festival is held in his name.
 The 52nd St. Olav Festival will attract thousands of visitors to the city, with the line-up to be announced later in the year.

 30 July – 1 August

 Timed to coincide with St. Olav’s Festival, this celebration of local food pitches up at Torget in the very centre of the city, attracting over 80 exhibitors from across central Norway.
 In addition to sampling food from across the region, the public can take part in cookery courses and enjoy other entertainment themed around food.

 A 2-day showcase of new music with some established names thrown in too, Pstereo takes place in the shadow of Nidarod Cathedral at the centre of Trondheim, attracting 7,500 people each year.
-Last year's event featured Dizzee Rascal and The XX, with the 2014 line-up to be announced later this year.
+Opeth, Susanne Sundfør and Cymbals Eat Guitars have been announced so far.